DayMoniakk/VtubeLighting/README.md

 * A Vtubing software compatible with Spout2 (Vtube Studio, VSeeFace, ...)
 * A streaming software compatible with Spout2 (OBS Studio with 3rd party plugin)
 * A DirectX 11 or 12 compatible graphic card
+* VtubeLighting requires the use of the OBS Virtual Camera so you won't be able to use it for anything else, but it's not a big deal since move vtuber apps have support for virtual cameras

 ## Setup